Hope Spots

 At the time of Earle's wish, less than 1% of the ocean was protected.
 Earle advocated for the creation of a system of parks like the national park system in the United States.
-The goal of the Hope Spot campaign is raise public support, gain the attention of leaders and policy makers, and ultimately create enough Hope Spots to protect 20% of the ocean by 2020.
+The goal of the Hope Spot campaign is raise public support, gain the attention of leaders and policy makers, and ultimately create enough Hope Spots to protect 20% of the ocean.

 Nominations process

 Since September 9, 2016, nominations for Hope Spots have been open to the public.
 Following the completion of the Hope Spot nomination form found on Mission Blue's website, a proposed Hope Spot is evaluated to assess its validity.
 The Hope Spots Council, composed of marine scientists and policy experts, examine new nominations twice a year and choose which sites to designate as Hope Spots.

 Partnerships

 Mission Blue has partnered with the International Union for Conservation of Nature (IUCN) and receives support from National Geographic, Rolex, and Google.
 To increase access and promote the campaign, Google has added Hope Spots to its platform enabling users to explore the sites.
 A Google-powered map of Hope Spots can be found on Mission Blue's website.